elaforge/karya/doc/quickstart.md

 - Set up some internal MIDI devices.
 On OS X this means going to "Audio MIDI Setup" and adding some IAC ports.
 You can test this with test_midi:
 `bin/mk build/opt/test_midi`.
-Just run it and it will monitor
+Just run it and it will monitor from the inputs, so play your MIDI keyboard if you have one, and make sure events show up.

 - Add your machine's name to 'Local.Config.get_midi_config', and add make a config for it.
 This is just optional aliases for MIDI device names, and a list